wrichter/manufacturing-reference-architecture-intro/Whitepaper/01_Introduction_to_the_OMP_Manufacturing_Reference_Architecture/04_Key_Challenges.md

 Huge transformation budgets for manufacturing are history.
 The current cost pressure on manufacturing companies mandates fast ROI.
-Saving money and reaping the benefits already during the transformation journey is a must.
-Just collecting data, pushing them to a data lake, and then deciding how to gain insight from them is not a valid approach anymore.
+Saving money and reaping the benefits during the transformation journey is a must.
+Simply collecting data, pushing them to a data lake, and then deciding how to gain insights at a later time is not a valid approach anymore.
-Gaining insights from data collected, transforming them into information, adding the appropriate semantics, and making them actionable in the various use cases is key.
+Gaining insights from data collected, transforming them into information, adding the appropriate semantics, and making them immediately actionable in the various use cases is paramount.

 ## Lacking IT Skills

-While OT knowledge in most companies is sufficiently covered by own workforce or established suppliers, IT skills in manufacturing are lacking the most.
+While OT knowledge in most companies is sufficiently covered by a company’s own workforce or established suppliers, there is a shortage of skills combining IT and manufacturing knowledge.
 As IT is entering a lot of OT areas like software-defined PLCs this deficit is even increasing.
 People must be trained to apply existing knowledge and to replace some views of the past.
-The skill transformation can only be covered with a well-balanced partner ecosystem.
+The skill transformation can be covered with a well-balanced partner ecosystem, but this approach can be costly and risky.

 ## Sidecar vs. Rip-and-Replace Approach